Benji918/flask-quiz-app/README.md

 ```

-## Usage

-This project can be setup and used by small to medium sized schools and classes.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.